Buying and financing your home can be confusing. There are plenty of options for financing and refinancing a home purchase.

 Many people use this tool to:

 Since a cash-out refinance uses your home as collateral, you want to be careful how you use your funds.
-Buying a new car or going on a shopping spree isn't a responsible way to use the cash funds provided by your new mortgage.
+Buying a new car or going on a shopping spree or vacation isn't a responsible way to use the cash funds provided by your new mortgage.

 As mentioned above, a cash-out refinance isn't for everyone.
 There are plenty of pros to refinancing your home this way.
 There are also some cons to consider before applying for a cash-out refinance.